 This post is not meant to argue with their beliefs or reasons for why they don’t celebrate these holidays, as I would never do that with any religion.
 I would never tell a Jewish person that their kids are missing out because they don’t celebrate Christmas, or tell a Christian parent that they should observe Hanukkah.
 I respect each religion for what they do and do not observe, and understand why Jehovah’s Witnesses don’t celebrate many of these holidays.

-The problem, however, is that Jehovah’s Witnesses don’t really celebrate anything, and they have few if any festivities throughout the year.
-Jews may not celebrate Christmas but they have Hanukkah and they celebrate birthdays, Halloween, and so forth.
-A staunch atheist may not celebrate Christmas or Easter but will probably celebrate birthdays, Halloween, New Year’s Eve, etc.
+The problem, however, is that Jehovah’s Witnesses don’t really celebrate anything, and they have few, if any, festivities throughout the year.
+Jews may not celebrate Christmas, but they have Hanukkah and they celebrate birthdays, Halloween, and so forth.
+A staunch atheist may not celebrate Christmas or Easter, but will probably celebrate birthdays, Halloween, New Year’s Eve, and so on.